jerrykal/box2d-car-racing-ppo/README.md

 ## Note

-The model are trained over 3000 episodes played, with 10 epoche per episode.
+The model are trained over 3000 episodes played, with 10 epoch per episode.
-After some testing, I found that the best batch size is the same size as the episode's length, so basically performs one parameter update per epoche with all the data in one episode.
+After some testing, I found that the best batch size is the same size as the episode's length, so basically performs one parameter update per epoch with all the data in one episode.
 I've also limited the map pool size to 1000, so there can only be 1000 different tracks during training.
 The final model is able to attain an average score of around 600 to 700.